WiseBanyan is a micro-investing app which calls itself “the world’s first free financial advisor.”

 WiseBanyan Versus Competitors

-WiseBanyan’s key draw is its zero management fee regardless of account balance, compared to a fee of around 0.25% to 0.50% of assets under management charged by rivals.
-That being said, one downside is that the company charges for some add-on services that other robo-advisors include in an all-in management fee.
+WiseBanyan’s key draw is its zero management fee regardless of account balance.
+Comparatively, many rivals charge a fee of around 0.25% to 0.50% of assets under management.
+That being said, the company charges for some add-on services that other robo-advisors include in an all-in management fee.
 For example, it’s the tax-loss harvesting feature.

 For investors without the funds to buy shares of popular companies like Amazon.com Inc. and Apple Inc., its fractional shares allow them to invest their idle cash in places they couldn’t have otherwise.